-- How bad is the Parental Favoritism in the Robin/Demetrius household intended to be?
-From what the player sees, Sebastian is almost totally ignored: Demetrius will sing Maru's praises all day long, but I've yet to encounter one line of dialogue he has about Sebastian.
-Maru can't be that much younger than her brother, so you would think Demetrius would have something to comment on, even if it was a complaint — he must have known Sebastian for nearly 20 years, after all.
+- How bad is the Parental Favoritism in the Robin/Demetrius household?
+From what we get to see, Sebastian is almost totally ignored: Demetrius will sing Maru's praises all day long, but is completely silent on Sebastian.
+Maru can't be that much younger than her brother so you would think Demetrius would have something to comment on, even if it was negative.
 Meanwhile, Robin is regularly out on the town with her husband, but most of her dialogue is about her work — she doesn't say much about either of her children beyond a heads up on their likes/dislikes.
-Very few of the villagers comment on anyone outside their immediate circle (for example, Alex and Haley largely ignore Sebastian, Sam and Abigail), so it's left to family members to comment on each other...meaning the lack of info on Sebastian's background stands out.
-Is this just a case of the developer's limited time and resources skewing the perspective slightly, or is the kid's family life really that bleak?
-Or have I just missed some essential bit of dialogue?
+Very few of the villagers comment on anyone outside their immediate circle (for example, Alex and Haley largely ignore Sebastian, Sam and Abigail), so the lack of info on Sebastian's background stands out.

 - Is no-one slightly concerned that the town's bus driver is an alcoholic?
 Pam doesn't seem to have given up drinking heavily just because she's employed again...

 - People don't seem to use the bus very much anyway, given Sandy's reaction to your visits.
 Part of it is probably the small-town mindset, but it could also be that they just don't want to put their lives in the hands of a lush.